5 Ideas to Inspire Your Sacred Space

 Here are 5 ideas for creating sacred space for your daily spiritual practice:

 ☀️ Purity: Keep your area clean and free from dust and clutter.
 This will help your mind relax and connect you with your highest intentions.
-You may wish to crack a window to let in some fresh air.
+You may wish to crack a window to let in some fresh air, or keep plants and natural cleaning products handy.

-☀️ Orientation: In Ayurveda, East or North-East are considered to be the optimal directions to face for meditation and breathwork, as this aligns your bioenergetic field with the energy of the Sun and the magnetic energy of Earth.
-This supports a deeper alignment with your true nature and inner potential.
+☀️ Orientation: In Ayurveda, East or North-East are considered to be the optimal directions to face for meditation and breathwork, as this aligns your bioenergetic field with the energy of the Sun and the magnetic energy of Earth, supporting a deeper alignment and supporting the awakening of your inner potential.
+Try it and see how it feels to you!

-☀️ Honouring the 5 senses: You may also enjoy enriching your space by honouring the 5 senses, which in Ayurveda, also relate to the 5 elements.
-This can include using light (such as a candle), scent (smoke, essential oils or natural incense), sound (a bell or pure silence), and touch (your favourite shawl).
-The olfactory sense (smell) is generally the most powerful for awakening ancestral and cosmic memory, and the experience of transcendence.
-Lighting a candle for practice and burning sacred herbs calls spiritual protection to your home, and can help balance the mind and emotions.
+☀️ Honouring the 5 senses: A common practice in Ayurveda is to enrich your space by honouring the 5 elements and the 5 senses.
+This can include using light (such as a candle or the sense of sight), scent (smoke, essential oils or natural incense, the sense of smell), sound (a bell or pure silence), and touch (your favourite shawl).
+Your sense of smell (the olfactory sense) is generally the most powerful for awakening ancestral and cosmic memory, and to bring you into a state of heart opening and transcendence.
+Lighting a candle connects you to your own inner light, while burning sacred herbs calls spiritual protection and purification to your home, helping to balance the mind and emotions.

 What are your ideas for creating sacred space?